Oral Surgery In Houston, TX

 Oral surgery focuses on diagnosing and treating various conditions affecting the teeth, mouth, jaw, and face.
 At North Star Dental Center, our experienced dental surgeon near you has extensive training in different surgical procedures and is equipped to handle complex cases.

 We offer various services tailored to meet each patient’s unique needs.
-Our highly trained and experienced oral surgeon uses state-of-the-art technology to ensure the best possible outcomes for all our patients.
+Our highly trained and experienced oral surgeon uses advanced tools to ensure the best possible outcomes for all our patients.

 When Might You Need Oral Surgery?

 Oral surgery typically addresses several dental issues that don’t respond to other forms of intervention.
-Some of the most common reasons for getting oral surgery in Houston include the following-
+The most common reasons for getting oral surgery in Houston include the following-

 Impacted Wisdom Teeth

-Wisdom teeth, or the third molars, are the last to emerge.
+Wisdom teeth, sometimes called the third molars, emerge last.
 However, in some cases, they erupt under the gum tissue, failing to appear.
 Such wisdom teeth become impacted and can cause pain and infection and even damage the adjoining teeth.
 Oral surgery is often needed to remove such impacted wisdom teeth.

 You might benefit from a dental implant if you have lost teeth or if your tooth is severely damaged.
 Our oral surgeon near you implants a metal post into the jawbone to support a replacement tooth during dental implant surgery.
 Once the surgical site is healed, you will receive a custom-made dental crown that looks and feels like your natural tooth.

 Some people may experience jaw misalignment, which can cause difficulty with eating and speaking and pain in the jaw and face.
-In these cases, surgery may be necessary to correct the jaw’s alignment.
+In such cases, surgery is required to correct the jaw’s alignment.

 Temporomandibular joint (TMJ) disorders often cause pain and stiffness in the jaw joint and surrounding muscles.
 Oral surgery may be necessary to treat severe cases of TMJ disorders.